Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 Lead magnet

-So, instead of driving traffic to a sales page, you'd want to have an opt-in page, where people give up their email to download a freebie.
-This way you add them to your mailing list and can contact them again.
+So, instead of driving traffic to a sales page, you'd want an opt-in page where people give up their email to download a freebie.
+You can add them to your mailing list and contact them again.

-(We always split test a few different things when we start running traffic for our funnel clients.
-Usually, we start out promoting a lead magnet and a webinar side-by-side to see where our leads are the cheapest!)
+(We always split-test a few things when running traffic for our funnel clients.
+Usually, we promote a lead magnet and a webinar side-by-side to see where our leads are the cheapest!)

 Offer checklist